[Back to the finished essay.]

 Cam occasionally talked about going to maritime college in California, and

-visiting me in San Francisco if I moved there.
+visiting me in Vapid City if I moved there.
 He wanted to own a bar someday.

 Shortly before his death, he was offered a job at Boeing, and had landed